jototland/stackedit_workspace/statistikknotater/bayesian.md

 \frac {n} {\alpha+\beta+n} \cdot
 \frac k n $$

-In other words, the posterior mean is a weighted average between the prior mean and $k/n$, where the weights are proportional
+In other words, the posterior mean is a weighted average between the prior mean and the evidence ($k/n$), where the weights are proportional to $\alpha+\beta$ for the prior mean and $n$ for the evidence.

+So $\alpha+\beta$ can be interpreted as the the prior effective sample size.

 ### The gamma distribution is a conjugate prior for the Poisson distribution